Transdifferentiation and tissue plasticity in cardiovascular rejuvenation

 5) incorporation of biomaterials to accelerate and improve cardiac repair and tissue engineering.

-This workshop will bring together experts in heart development, regeneration and bioengineering.
-This proposed conference aims to provide insight into heart regeneration, develop new directions for investigation and forge new collaborations and interactions across multiple disciplines.
-Sufficient time for discussion and informal interactions will be provided.
+The workshop brought together experts in heart development, regeneration and bioengineering, and aimed to provide insight into heart regeneration, develop new directions for investigation and forge new collaborations and interactions across multiple disciplines.

 Apex resection was performed on control (A) and Hippo mutant (B) hearts at non-regenerative stages.
 Hearts were collected four days after resection and immunohistochemistry against GFP (marks heart muscle) was performed.
 Arrows show cytoskeletal changes in regenerating heart muscle.
 Image courtesy of Yuka Morikawa.